-In the Middle School, parents of students with identified learning differences or special needs have an introductory meeting with the Middle School Learning Specialist, Anna Lynch, who serves as the liaison or “point person” for information about special needs.
+In the Middle School, parents of students with identified learning differences or special needs have an introductory meeting with the Middle School Learning Specialist, Kerry Howard, who serves as the liaison or “point person” for information about special needs.

 An accommodations plan is developed for individual students based upon recommendation from the psycho-educational evaluations provided by parents.
 Further conversations take place between parents and each student’s advisor.